appanacca/meetup_python_iterators_presentation/slides.md

 ---

-# Decortors and Iterators in the wild
+# Decorators and Iterators in the wild

 ## Thibault Ducret & Nicola Luminari